ansible/ansible-examples/hadoop/README.md

 ### Running a mapreduce job on the cluster.

-To run a mapreduce job on the cluster a sample playbook has been written, this playbook runs a job on the cluster which counts the occurance of the word 'hello' on an inputfile.
-A sample inputfile file has been created in the playbooks/inputfile file, modify the file to match your testing.
-To deploy the mapreduce job run the following command.( Below -e server=<any of your hadoop master server>
+To deploy the mapreduce job run the following script from any of the hadoop master nodes as user 'hdfs'.
+The job would count the number of occurance of the word 'hello' in the given inputfile.
+Eg: su - hdfs -c "/tmp/job.sh"

-		ansible-playbook -i hosts playbooks/job.yml -e server=zhadoop1
+		#!/bin/bash
+		cat > /tmp/inputfile << EOF
+		hello
+		sf
+		sdf
+		hello
+		sdf
+		sdf
+		EOF
+		hadoop fs -put /tmp/inputfile /inputfile
+		hadoop jar /usr/lib/hadoop-0.20-mapreduce/hadoop-examples.jar grep /inputfile /outputfile 'hello' hadoop fs -get /outputfile /tmp/outputfile/

-to verify the result read the file on your ansible server located at /tmp/zhadoop1/tmp/outputfile/part-00000, which should give you the count.
+to verify the result read the file on  server located at /tmp/outputfile/part-00000, which should give you the count.

 ###Scale the Cluster